February 17, 2017

-Housing attorneys work at Legal Aid’s central office, its community office in Southeast DC.
+Housing attorneys work at Legal Aid’s central office and its community office in Southeast DC.
 Attorneys also work on two projects: our Court-Based Legal Services Project, which sites a legal services office in Landlord-Tenant Court to provide same-day representation, and our Housing Right to Counsel Pilot Project, which seeks to reduce eviction of low-income tenants living in subsidized housing by significantly expanding their access to legal services.
 The Staff Attorney would be expected to handle a caseload of housing cases, staff and represent clients in our court-based office, perform intakes, and engage in community outreach, policy advocacy and systemic reform efforts.
-An experienced attorney also might assist in supervising volunteer interns and law firm loaned associates and mentoring pro bono attorneys who handle housing cases.
+More experienced attorneys also might assist in supervising volunteer interns and law firm loaned associates and mentoring pro bono attorneys who handle housing cases.

 The ideal candidate will have the following:

-§ The ability to work collaboratively with other staff, legal services partners, and pro bono attorneys;
+- The ability to work collaboratively with other staff, legal services partners, and pro bono attorneys;

 Membership or eligibility for membership in the DC bar is required.

 Salary and Benefits